RandomPOST12/Commit/README.md

 <h1 align='center'>kARYA(कार्य)</h1></p>

 ### What is Karya ?
-Karya is a tool for kanban framework, Kanban is a popular framework used to implement agile and DevOps software development.
+Karya is inspired from kanban, Kanban is a popular framework used to implement agile and DevOps software development.

 ## Requirements:
 - Django >= 4.1.1